Be prepared - you could encounter the job interview situation known as a a Video Interview or Video Conferencing Interview.

 While not necessarily a new function in interviews, this is worth considering as it dramatically cuts travel costs of initial interviews while adding the perks of seeing you in an interview, an improvement over a phone interview.

 There are two basic approaches:

-1. Being able to communicate through your own technology such as a web camera on your computer, laptop, or smart phone, or
+1. Communicating using your own technology such as a video camera and microphone on your computer, laptop, or smart phone, OR

 2. Having to physically go to a facility where the company has videoconferencing facilities established.